 If we do need to make a loan, there are other sources we can borrow capital from.
 Why loan from China?
 Other nations, like Japan and South Korea, are offering to lend with better terms.
 China's proposals are steep, bloated and problematic.

 Progressive nationalist groups, economic experts and even other world leaders have been warning against China's "Belt and Road" agenda where it basically drowns weaker economies in debt and afterwards gains control of the land and natural resources of subservient nations.
-It's basically China's modus operandi for regional, if not world, domination.
+It is China's modus operandi for regional, if not world, domination.
 Many countries, therefore, are now wary of China whenever it offers to grant loans or sponsor infrastructure projects.

 The Philippine government should heed these warnings.
-But Duterte and his economic advisers are gung-ho about it.
+Instead, Duterte and his economic advisers are gung-ho about it.
 They're rather ecstatic over China's bait, in the form of a $9 billion credit line.
 Like a bunch of zombies, they just keep uttering, "China is a friend".

 There's no guarantee that the Duterte administration will not be remiss with the borrowed funds and lose most of it to corruption.
 These loan agreements with China are dubious at best, as they are shrouded in secrecy, with certain clauses done only verbally between Duterte and, presumably, China's Xi.
 Also, the way Duterte's been running the government, there's almost no accountability anymore to taxpayers who are already staggered by back-to-back taxations.
 But let us not miss the most glaring argument against loaning from China, which is summarized in only three words: West Philippine Sea